 Credit Contracts Legislation Amendment Act (CCLAA) and Regulations, delayed start date

-As a result of the significant disruption and other impacts of COVID-19, the Ministry of Business, Innovation and Employment (MBIE) announced on 26 March 2020 that the start date for the CCLAA will be delayed from 1 April 2021 to no earlier than 1 October 2021 (with the exception of the provisions relating to mobile traders and high-cost loans, which will come into force on 1 June 2020 as previously scheduled).
+On 26 March 2020, as a result of the significant disruption and other impacts of COVID-19, the Ministry of Business, Innovation and Employment ('MBIE') announced that the start date for the Credit Contracts Legislation Amendment Act 2019 ('CCLAA') (including the new Part 5A relating to the fit and proper person certification) will be delayed from 1 April 2021 to no earlier than 1 October 2021.

 Financial Services Legislation Amendment Act (FSLAA), delayed start date

-The Government announced on 27 March 2020 that the start date of the new financial advice regulatory regime has been deferred from 29 June 2020 to at least March 2021 (with the exact date to be communicated well in advance).
+The Government announced on 27 March 2020 that the start date of the new financial advice regulatory regime has been deferred from 29 June 2020.

 Transitional licensing for a Financial Advice Provider (FAP) licence, remains open and FAPs now have until the delayed deadline to obtain a transitional FAP licence.
 Those who already have FAP licences approved or who have already submitted a transitional FAP license application will not need to reapply.